 Problem loans are identified on an event basis (e.g. bad news regarding an obligor) or the result of a regular review (e.g. deteriorated financials and consequently credit rating).
-In order to properly classify problem loans (defined as any exposure that may have an indication of a (future) problem) Anadolubank reviewed its credit risk policy and updated the relevant sections with regards to the regulatory guidelines.
+In order to properly classify problem loans (defined as any exposure that may have an indication of a (future) problem) Anadolubank reviews its credit risk policy and updates the relevant sections with regard to the latest regulatory guidelines.